chaoyangzhu/django-mysql-pymysql/README.md

 This is a Django database backend for MySQL, using the PyMySQL database adapter.
 It is intended to be a drop-in replacement for the built-in MySQLdb backend, and leverages quite a bit of its code.

 This fork is updated to work for Django 1.5.2.
+Tested under Python 3.3.2.

 Requirements